The Future of Courts - Hybrid and Virtual Courts

 As the world embraces the next phase of work, organizations everywhere are looking at how to use a hybrid approach to better support employees and customers.
-For the justice system, leaders must determine if a hearing better serves constituents in a digital versus physical space.
+For the justice system, leaders must determine if virtual court hearings would better serve their constituents versus using a physical courtroom space.

 Additionally, traditionally tense divorce proceedings can use virtual platforms to help with de-escalation, while family matter hearings could benefit from collaboration technology features — such as Zoom’s breakout rooms or virtual backgrounds — that help create a warmer, yet professional environment.